microsoft/vscode-docs/docs/getstarted/userinterface.md

 >**Tip:** Type `kb(workbench.action.quickOpen)` (**Quick Open**) to quickly search and open a file by its name.

-By default, VS Code excludes some folders from the explorer (for example. `.git`).
-Use the `files.exclude` [setting](/docs/getstarted/settings.md) to configure rules for hiding files and folders from the explorer.
+By default, VS Code excludes some folders from the Explorer (for example. `.git`).
+Use the `files.exclude` [setting](/docs/getstarted/settings.md) to configure rules for hiding files and folders from the Explorer.

 **Tip:** This is really useful to hide derived resources files, like `\*.meta` in Unity, or `\*.js` in a TypeScript project.
 For Unity to exclude the `\*.cs.meta` files, the pattern to choose would be: `"**/*.cs.meta": true`.
 For TypeScript, you can exclude generated JavaScript for TypeScript files with: `"**/*.js": {"when": "$(basename).ts"}`.